The spiritual world is not straightforward

 Confirmations of the True Gospel

-Conditional Covenants - I already brought up the end of John 12 where Jesus talked about believers being condemned eternally.
-Another important part of that is where Jesus says about the New Covenant, "There is a judge for the one who rejects Me and does not accept My words; that very word which I spoke (the terms of the New Covenant) will condemn him at the last day.
+Conditional Covenants - I already brought up the end of John 12 where Yeshua - Jesus talked about believers being condemned eternally.
+Another important part of that is where He says about the New Covenant, "There is a Judge for the one who rejects Me and does not accept My words; that very word which I spoke [the terms of the New Covenant] will condemn him at the last day.
 For I did not speak of My own accord, but the Father Who sent Me commanded Me what to say and how to say it.
 I know that His command leads to eternal life.
 So whatever I say is just what the Father has told Me to say" (John 12:48-50).

 The Old Covenant worked the same way.
 Leviticus 26:3-13 and Deuteronomy 7:12-15 and 28:1-14 list the blessings for obeying the commands in the Law of Moses, while Leviticus 26:14-39 and Deuteronomy 28:15-68 lists curses for breaking the Old Covenant.
 The chapters of Deuteronomy 6, 11, 27, and 29 through 30 also list blessings and curses for the Law of Moses.